New Student Orientation & Welcome Week Toolkit

 If your campus has a student group or groups for students with disabilities, contact them to be involved.
 Visit the Student Organization page at DREAM: Disability Rights, Education, Activism, and Mentoring for a list of groups that they know about.

-Read more about improving the Campus Climate for Students with Disabilities at colleges and universities in our latest Research Brief.
+Read more about improving the Campus Climate for Students with Disabilities at colleges and universities in a 2017 research brief.

 We created our Be An Ally poster for you to put up and distribute to all students, to encourage them to learn ally skills and stand with disabled students.